Four-year undergraduate curricula leading to the degree of bachelor

 Numerous areas of concentration are available within these

-disciplines, such as biochemical engineering, biomechanical engineering,
+disciplines, such as biochemical engineering, financial engineering,

 communications, computer engineering, electronics, engineering physics,

-environmental engineering, and packaging engineering.
-A five-year,
+and packaging engineering.
+Five-year,

 cooperation with the School of Arts and Sciences.
 This program leads to a